danielk333/phd-course-software-development/content/_index.md

 of sense to create a PhD course out of the material.

-I spend a lot of my free time refining this material and maintaining it, so if you want to show that you have used it or find it useful, please leave a star on [the github mirror (TODO - not yet created)](#) so I know if it is being used!
+I spend a lot of my free time refining this material and maintaining it, so if you want to show that you have used it or find it useful, please leave a star on [the github mirror](https://github.com/danielk333/phd-course-software-development) so I know if it is being used!
+And if you want to help keep my coffee stores filled you can
+<script type="text/javascript" src="https://cdnjs.buymeacoffee.com/1.0.0/button.prod.min.js" data-name="bmc-button" data-slug="danielk333" data-color="#BD5FFF" data-emoji=""  data-font="Inter" data-text="Buy me a coffee" data-outline-color="#000000" data-font-color="#ffffff" data-coffee-color="#FFDD00" ></script>
+since it might be very far to do so in person :P

 ## Software development for researchers